Your COVID-19 Impact

-Altimetrik, a Southfield-based fast-growing global business transformation company, and the Vattikuti Foundation have donated $400,000 as part of a partnership with Henry Ford Health System, the City of Detroit and its health department to bring 10,000 onsite COVID-19 tests to the city’s more than 126 nursing homes and senior assisted living facilities.
+Altimetrik, a Southfield-based fast-growing global business transformation company, and the Vattikuti Foundation have donated $400,000 as part of a partnership with Henry Ford Health, the City of Detroit and its health department to bring 10,000 onsite COVID-19 tests to the city’s more than 126 nursing homes and senior assisted living facilities.

-The Henry Ford Health System Nursing Emergency Needs Fund, launched with a gift from Cynthia and Edsel Ford, will provide support for Henry Ford nurses and their families as they serve on the front lines of the COVID-19 crisis.
+The Henry Ford Health Nursing Emergency Needs Fund, launched with a gift from Cynthia and Edsel Ford, will provide support for Henry Ford nurses and their families as they serve on the front lines of the COVID-19 crisis.
 The fund supports transportation, housing, personal protection equipment, childcare and more, ensuring that every nurse has the resources they need to continue to be a hero for our patients.

-The Sadr Foundation-USA, an organization that raises money for families and orphans in need in the US and overseas, donated 19,000 gloves to Henry Ford Health System on April 24.
+The Sadr Foundation-USA, an organization that raises money for families and orphans in need in the US and overseas, donated 19,000 gloves to Henry Ford Health on April 24.

 “We hope to continue this initiative and continue to call upon community members to make contributions of PPE to allow us to continue serving our local hospitals and medical staff,” said the Foundation.

 Denso Manufacturing generously contributed $10,000 to Henry Ford’s COVID-19 Emergency Needs Fund, to ensure the System has the resources it needs in the battle ahead.